 Wake up call with a warm drink of our secret ingredients to help with cope with a day of rigorous activity of trekking.

-Breakfast – Cereals or porridge, eggs to order – usually scrambled eggs or fried eggs, toast or Indian flat bread made of whole wheat flour(Chapatis), honey or peanut butter, waffles with goji berries or raisins and honey, tea or freshly ground Himalayan organic coffee.
+Breakfast – Cereals or porridge, eggs to order – usually scrambled eggs or fried eggs, toast or Indian flatbread made of whole wheat flour(Chapatis), honey or peanut butter, waffles with goji berries or raisins and honey, tea or freshly ground Himalayan organic coffee.

-Evening meal – Popcorn, pappadum and occasional hors d’oeuvre such as Danish blue cheese, olives, salami, tuna patte, hummus etc., followed by soup and the main course.
+Evening meal – Popcorn, pappadum and occasional hors d’oeuvre such as Danish blue cheese, olives, salami, tuna pate, hummus, etc., followed by soup and the main course.
 Sometimes a glass or 2 of imported wine is offered.
 Responsible Adventures provides the most varied menu in the Himalayas.
 Meals vary from typical 'trekking food' to Thai Green/red curry, yak/buff Rendang curry, pasta carbonara, tuna pizza with a sprinkle of Himalayan oregano to Yak/Buff steak with cream and mustard sauce.
 We are looking to add more gourmet dishes to our menu depending on its availability.
-It is amazing what our trekking chefs can produce on occasions.
-With quite basic equipment they manage to produce excellent cakes with icing, apple tarts, pizzas, fried chips, spaghetti, pasta and even jelly!
+It is incredible what our trekking chefs can produce on occasions.
+With quite basic equipment they manage to create excellent cakes with icing, apple tarts, pizzas, fried chips, spaghetti, pasta and even jelly!
 Our chefs are well trained in producing a variety of menus and will almost always be able to accommodate specific requests.

-The trek chefs and assistants are trained to prepare the food hygienically and hand sanitizer is provided for you to wash your hands before mealtimes.
+The trek chefs and assistants are trained to prepare the food hygienically, and hand sanitizer is provided for you to wash your hands before meal times.
 Vegetarian, Vegan and Gluten free meals can be catered for upon request.
 Other special diets can be accommodated with plenty of advance notice.

 Will I get a stomach upset?

 We provide hand sanitizers to clean your hands before each meal.
 All meals prepared by the trek chefs are made hygienically.
 The main danger is from eating and drinking in the cities.
-Untreated water is the main cause for difficulties.
+Untreated water is the primary cause of difficulties.
 In cities, only drink water you know to be safe or treated, do not brush your teeth with tap water and keep your mouth closed while taking a shower.
 All hotels provide a jug of drinking water which they claim to be boiled and filtered.

-Nominated in the category "Best in Mountain Environment" on "Virgin Holidays, Responsible Tourism Awards 2010, 2011"
+Nominated in the category "Best in Mountain Environment" on "Virgin Holidays, Responsible Tourism Awards 2010, 2011."